-This is the first two-part TV adventure in the Christopher Eccleston series of ‘Doctor Who’.
+This is the first two-part TV adventure in the Christopher Eccleston era of ‘Doctor Who’.

-I have fond memories of the ‘Doctor Who – Series 1 – Volume 2’ DVD.
-It was the first one my Dad purchased for me and I have vivid memories of being terrified of the Dalek and the Siltheen in these episodes.
-I watched the Dalek story before the Slitheen two-parter, but I’ll talk more on this later on.
+I’ve fond memories of the ‘Doctor Who – Series 1 – Volume 2’ DVD.
+It was the first one my Dad purchased for me and I have vivid memories of being terrified of the Dalek and the Siltheen in these stories.
+I watched the Dalek story before the Slitheen two-parter, but I’ll talk more on this another time.

 ‘ALIENS OF LONDON’ (Part 1)

-‘Aliens of London’/’World War Three’ is 2 by 45-minute episode story by Russell T. Davies.
-The Doctor takes Rose back to present day Earth to reunite with her mum.
-But Rose has missed one year.
+‘Aliens of London’/’World War Three’ is two-part 45-minute episode story by Russell T. Davies.
+The Doctor takes Rose back to present day Earth to reunite with her mum, but Rose has missed one year.

-It’s caused Rose’s mum to worry as she’s shocked and upset about her being away for so long.
-It was interesting to see how Rose’s travelling in time and space affects her absence away from normal life.
+This has caused Rose’s mum to worry since she’s shocked and upset about her being away for so long.
+It was intriguing to see how Rose’s travelling in time and space has affected her absence away from normal life.

 Soon, a huge spaceship flies over London and crashes, smashing into Big Ben before ending up in the Thames.
 The world goes into panic and speculation as they wonder who their first alien visitors are.

-The Doctor soon decides to go and investigate, as this spaceship crash isn’t all that it appears.
+The Doctor soon decides to go and investigate, since this spaceship crash isn’t all that it seems.
 He soon discovers a terrified space pig and meets some green stinking farting aliens called the Slitheen.

 This two-part story is thrilling and enjoyable to watch.
 There are some classy performances, as the story features a superb guest cast with Christopher Eccleston as the Doctor and Billie Piper as Rose.